-The results of the Yoxter event are on the results page, and the league scores have been updated.
-Our thanks to the organiser Charlie Daniel of BOK.
+The results of the Wyche Ridge event are on the results page, and the league scores have been updated.
 The next event on Saturday 17th February at Copse Wood, Marlborough is organised by Doug Stimson on behalf of NWO.
 A flyer is available with full details.

 There have been some updates to the fixtures list here.

 Ifor maintains a planning document which is available via google docs and can be used to identify future updates.